adnansaify/ORB/README.md

 ## 🎯 Overview

 This repository demonstrates the implementation of an Opening Range Breakout (ORB) trading strategy across three different programming languages, showcasing performance optimization and domain expertise in quantitative finance.
-The strategy is based on the research paper ["Opening Range Breakout Strategy in Indian Market"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729284) and analyzes NIFTY 50 minute-level data to identify breakout patterns from the 9:25 AM opening range candle.
+The strategy is based on the research paper ["Opening Range Breakout Strategy"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729284) and analyzes NIFTY 50 minute-level data to identify breakout patterns from the 9:25 AM opening range candle.

 ## 📈 Strategy Logic